What we offer to the public

 This tradition is still alive.
 The Botanical Institute uses the garden as forum to foster the dialogue with the public.
 Science and society in dialogue

 In addition to the events organised by the Verein der Freunde und Förderer des Botanischen Gartens we have developed for you numerous offers to inform yourself, which you can use any time individually (the garden is open every day except Saturdays, and it is free of charge).
 What about our Topical Path Plant Sex or the Topical Path Species Conservation.
+Or do you want to understand, how domestication of crop plants enabled human civilisation.
 But may be you just want to walk on our Round Tours to learn via QR-Codes more about the exciting life of our Plants.